04. Web Scraping & APIs

 Web Scraping

-• Parsing: The act of analyzing the text (HTML, …) to collect the data you need
+• Parsing: analyzing the HTML text to collect the data you need

 • HTML (Hypertext Markup Language) – structure of the page

-• CSS (Cascading Style Sheets) – visual and aural layout for a variety of devices
+• CSS (Cascading Style Sheets) – visual layout and styling

 <!DOCTYPE html>